LasseD/MMM/README.md

 # MMM
-Mindstorms programs for LEGO MMM modules
+LEGO Mindstorms programs for MMM modules

-Use Lejos for the Java programs and python for the NXT and EV3 programs.
+In this project you will find Jejos NXJ Java programs for NXT's and python scripts for EV3's that are used in Moving Minifig Machine (MMM) modules.
+See [This channel](https://www.youtube.com/LasseDeleuran) on Youtube for examples of MMM modules being tested.